liao961120/liao961120.github.io/content/_index.md

 back then and was attracted to other languages.
 First, it was Python, then JavaScript and web development.
 I think I'm now settling down to **R**.
 Currently, I use R for my job.
 In my spare time, I play with stats models in R and [Stan][stan].
-I guess I will keep working with **_statistics_** (hopefully, for empirical sciences) in the future.
+I guess I'll keep working with stats and modeling in the future (hopefully, for empirical sciences).

-At times when I feel burned out, I'd go hiking, diving, or travel to a distant town.
+At times when feeling burned out, I'd go hiking or travel to a distant town.

 <!-- It wasn't easy to make up my mind about